 Introduction

-A feasibility study for a randomised controlled trial to assess the acceptability, recruitment and feasibility of a peer support intervention for women with antenatal depression.
+A feasibility study for a randomised controlled trial to assess the acceptability, recruitment, and feasibility of a peer support intervention for women with antenatal depression.
+The key premise of peer support is based upon the trust and empathetic understanding engendered by common experiences.

 Methods

-Women with antenatal depression were randomly assigned into a control (routine care alone) or intervention group (6-weekly visits from a peer support worker in addition to routine care).
-Participants from both the control and intervention the Peer Support Workers (PSWs) were then interviewed at the end of the six-week period.
+Women with antenatal depression were randomly assigned into a control (routine care alone which includes contact with a midwife in clinic every 2 weeks (weekly towards very latter stage of pregnancy), or access to a GP if required) or intervention group (6-weekly visits from a peer support worker in addition to routine care).
+Participants from both the control and intervention group, and the Peer Support Workers (PSWs) were then interviewed at the end of the six-week period.
 All participants, and the PSW’s, were also asked to keep log books during the trial to record their feelings and experiences.
+The results were then analysed using thematic analysis.

+Results

-Results: Five PSW’s were recruited and four provided peer support.
+Five PSW’s were recruited and four provided peer support.
 Twenty pregnant women were recruited.
-The 10 women who were randomised to receive peer support received all six sessions.
-The participants randomised to the control group did express their disappointment at not being allocated a PSW but agreed to continue with the study.
+The ten women who were randomised to receive peer support received all six sessions.
+The participants randomised to the control group did express their disappointment at not being allocated a PSW, but continued and completed the study.

-The analysis of qualitative data from the PSWs and the women with antenatal depression suggest the peer support intervention is acceptable, helpful and supportive to both pregnant women and PSWs.
+The analysis of qualitative data from the PSWs and the participants in the intervention group with antenatal depression suggest the peer support intervention is acceptable, helpful and supportive to both pregnant women and PSWs.
 The women within the intervention group valued the peer support highly, reporting that being able to speak openly to a PSW meant that feelings of alienation, abnormality, isolation and stigma were replaced with social support, confidence, self-esteem and hope for recovery.

-The PSWs reported a positive impact upon their own wellbeing and a realisation that they had, indeed, moved forward with their lives. a proportion of the women randomised to the control group reported being disappointed and frustrated with the lack of support currently available to them
+The PSWs reported a positive impact upon their own wellbeing and a realisation that they had, indeed, moved forward with their lives.
+A proportion of the women randomised to the control group described feelings of disappointment and frustration with the lack of support currently available to them.

-To conclude, th feasibility study suggests a full randomised controlled trial (RCT) is warranted given the high recruitment, adherence and acceptability of the intervention.
+To conclude, this feasibility study suggests a full randomised controlled trial (RCT) is warranted given the high recruitment, adherence, and acceptability of the intervention.

 Introduction and Background:

-Perinatal mental health is a major public health concern due to the effect on mother and carries a significant UK economic cost of approximately £8.1 billion per year, equivalent to approximately £10,000 for each UK birth (Bauer et al., 2014).
+Perinatal mental health is a major public health concern due to the effect on mother and baby, and carries a significant UK economic cost of approximately £8.1 billion per year, equivalent to approximately £10,000 for each UK birth (Bauer et al., 2014).
 Perinatal mental health research has traditionally focused on maternal postnatal depression (PND).
 However, antenatal depression has a similarly high incidence of 10-20% in developed countries (Biaggi et al., 2016), and is associated with psychological and physical morbidity, including poor birth outcomes, increased risk of maternal suicide (RCM, 2015), and emotional, behavioral and cognitive difficulties in offspring (O’Connor et al., 2003).